ocaml/dune/doc/usage.rst

 Restricting the set of packages
 ===============================

-You can restrict the set of packages from your workspace that Jbuilder can see with the ``--only-packages`` option:
+You can restrict the set of packages from your workspace that dune can see with the ``--only-packages`` option:

 .. code:: bash

-    $ jbuilder build --only-packages pkg1,pkg2,... @install
+    $ dune build --only-packages pkg1,pkg2,... @install

-This option acts as if you went through all the jbuild files and commented out the stanzas refering to a package that is not in the list given to ``jbuilder``.
+This option acts as if you went through all the jbuild files and commented out the stanzas refering to a package that is not in the list given to ``dune``.

 Invocation from opam
 ====================